chapagaisa/transformer/README.md

 ### Instructions
-Step1: Due to Ethial reasons the dataset is not made public. <br>
+Step1: Due to Ethical concerns datasets are not made public. <br>
 Step2: Install dependencies using terminal "pip install -r requirements.txt".
 If you wish to use .ipynb file in google colab, dependencies are included in the file. <br>